The 20 Best Reggae Songs of All Time

 7. “Bad Boys” by Inner Circle

 This song needs no introduction if you are a Will Smith fan.
 Popularized by the movie that has the same name “Bad Boys” is the perfect reggae song to listen to if you want to be hit with the full force of the 90s nostalgia.
-And listening to this reggae classic while driving will make you feel like an undercover cop tailing a criminal.
+Listening to this reggae classic while driving will make you feel like an undercover cop tailing a criminal.
 Long story short, the song just makes you feel as cool as a cucumber even when you are doing some mundane tasks.

 8. “The Tide Is High” by The Paragons

-Originally recorded by the trio in 1960 the song was later reworked by a British pop group Atomic Kitten; but please do yourself a favor and listen to the original, it just cannot be beaten.
+Originally recorded by the trio in 1960 the song was later reworked by the British pop group Atomic Kitten; but please do yourself a favor and listen to the original, it just cannot be beaten.
 The song perfectly captures the spirit of the 60s love songs and sprinkles a generous serving of reggae sound on top.
 If this song is not playing on my wedding day during my first dance, I’m not going.

 9. “Get Up Stand Up” by Bob Marley

 Even the most mellow reggae musicians get fed up with oppression and poverty at some point.
-This was the case with the reggae icon Bob Marley who wrote “Get Up Stand Up” after he witnessed heartbreaking living conditions of the people in Haiti.
+This was the case with the reggae icon Bob Marley who wrote “Get Up Stand Up” after he witnessed the heartbreaking living conditions of the people in Haiti.
 The chant motivates the crowd to take control of the situation, but, despite the strong message delivered by the song, the reggae melody just can’t help being characteristically chill.

 10. “Welcome To Jamrock” by Damian Marley